Harris Faulkner: Personal life

 Faulkner married former WCCO-TV reporter Tony Berlin in 2003.
-The couple have two daughters.
+The couple have two daughters and have been residents of Edgewater, New Jersey.

 In September 2015, Faulkner sued Hasbro for $5 million, claiming a plastic hamster in its Littlest Pet Shop line was an unauthorized use of her name and likeness.
 Hasbro settled with Faulkner in October 2016, agreeing to cease production of the toy.